 The Monitor window will display a list of all shared caches on this machine.
 Step 2.
 Select the cache you wish to monitor, and the monitoring options.
 These options are a subset of those offered by the server statmonitor utility.
-Options are: - ▶ The StatMon Output (file name) for the statmonitor output. - By default, this is empty, and statmonitor will create a file with the default name in the current directory.
-You must have write permission for the directory in which this file is located.
-For example, if you started vsd while in the \$GEMSTONE/bin directory, you must specify a path and filename for another directory, in which you do have write permission.
-You may also use the Main menu item Change Directory... to change the default directory. - The sample interval (in seconds) that is, how frequently to read the cache. - The write interval the maximum number of seconds to wait before flushing the samples to the output file.
-This determines the rate your monitoring view is updated. - The statistics level the amount of non-GemStone, OS-level information to collect.
-Larger numbers result in more and differing sets of statistics being sampled.
-Available levels vary by platform. - ▶ The number of application statistics (shared counters) to gather. - Whether to compress the output file. - You can select to monitor only processes with specific Session Ids.
-Normally, all processes are monitored.
-VSD 5.2 User's Guide Main VSD Window Step 3.
+Options are: - The sample interval (in seconds) that is, how frequently to read the cache. - The write interval-the maximum number of seconds to wait before flushing the samples to the output file.
+This determines the rate your monitoring view is updated. - Whether to compress the output file. - Any other statmonitor arguments you may wish to use.
+In particular, you may wish to use the -f <filename> argument, to specify the directory and filename for the statmonitor data file.
+Step 3.
 Click the Start button to start monitoring.
 This will start statmonitor, and create a statmonitor data file in the current working directory.
 If statmonitor startup fails, the Monitor status window will appear which shows the statmonitor command line with the error message.
-The Monitor window will remain open.
+VSD 5.3 User's Guide Main VSD Window The Monitor window will remain open.
 You can use the Dismiss button to close the window; this does not affect monitoring.
 VSD loads the data file as soon as it has some samples in it (unless you have explicitly turned off Auto Update).

 The statmonitor data file that is created by monitoring will grow as long as you are monitoring.
 If you have a large system and collect samples frequently, this file may become very large.
 Step 4.
 Click the Stop button to stop monitoring.
 If you have dismissed the Monitor window, you can re-open it using the menu item Main > Monitor.
 Select the cache you have been monitoring to enable the Stop button.
 Note that the statistics data that is created will remain, and can be viewed later.
 It must be explicitly deleted if you no longer need it.
-Main VSD Window VSD 5.2 User's Guide After you've loaded the data file or started monitoring, the VSD window looks something like this:
+After you've loaded the data file or started monitoring, the VSD window looks something like this: